OneMoreSummer/academic-kickstart/content/post/relative-age-effect-in-senior-professional-cricket-yes-no-it-depends/index.md

 **Conclusion**

 RAEs are carried over into professional cricket from junior cricket.
 They don’t disappear at the junior/senior transition point.
 It takes a further 6/7 years until early/late born parity is reached.
-REF have argued this is simply a ‘regression to the mean’ where overselected early born are slowly lost to the system and the underselected later born are retained at a relatively higher rate.
+Perhaps this is simply a ‘regression to the mean’ where overselected early born are slowly lost to the system and the underselected later born are retained at a relatively higher rate.

 * Thanks to Dan Kingdom @DanKingdom96 for the list of released/retired players for 2021 and 2022.